AppGeo/print-map/README.md

 npm start
 ```

-Send a POST request to `localhost:3000` with a 'Content-Type' of `application/json` with the following options:
+Send a POST request to `localhost:3000` with a 'Content-Type' of `application/json` with the following body:

 ```json
 {